x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 4. On the **Select the users** page, click **Add**![Add Icon](../media/ITPro_EAC_AddIcon.gif) and select the on-premises users to move to Office 365 and click **Add** and then click **OK**.
 Click **Next**.

 > [!NOTE]
->  If a shared mailbox doesn't appear in the user selection list, you will first need to sync the shared mailbox Azure AD account to Office 365 using Azure AD Connect.
-The shared mailbox will then appear as a blocked account that is available for selection.
+>  if a shared mailboxes doesn't appear in the user selection list, you will first need to sync Shared mailboxes On-promise AD accounts to Office 365 using Azure AD Connect.
+The shared Mailboxes AD accounts will appear as a blocked accounts in Office 365 portal after that they will be available in users selection list.

 5. On the **Enter the Windows user account credential** page, enter the on-premises administrator account name in the **On-premises administrator name** text field and enter the associated password for this account in the **On-premises administrator password** text field.
 For example, "corp\administrator" and a password.
 Click **Next**.